voutcn/kxsort/README.md

 ### Methodologies

 An [MSD radix sort](https://en.wikipedia.org/wiki/Radix_sort#Most_significant_digit_radix_sorts) is implemented in `kx::radix_sort`.
 It partitions the input array with the most significant byte, and sort each partitions recursively.
 When the number of items in a partition is no more than 64, an insertion sort will be applied and no more recursion is needed.
+The using of insertion sort is the reason why it requires a `compare` function in *RadixTraits*.

 The implement here is substantially the same as the following implementations
 - [ac's klib radix_sort](https://attractivechaos.wordpress.com/2012/06/10/an-update-on-radix-sort/)